martijnburgers/Funkshun/Funkshun/README.md

 1. Provide a simple convention for handling functional/technical messages.
 2. Provide helper methods which utilizes this convention.

+It doesn't fit every situation but maybe it is for yours.

 Download
 --------
 The project is available on: